agentscope-ai/agentscope-runtime/cookbook/en/tools/tools.md

 - **Deep dives**: open the per-family cookbook pages under `cookbook/en/tools/` whenever you need exhaustive parameter tables or troubleshooting guides.
 - **Examples**: re-run the scripts in `examples/` to see how the same tools integrate with AgentScope Runtime, LangGraph, AutoGen, or other frameworks.
 - **New tools**: follow the Quickstart template to wrap additional enterprise APIs; keep naming consistent (`Tool` suffix optional but recommended) and document them alongside the existing cookbook entries.

+## 📖 FAQ

+**Q: Why can’t or shouldn’t these out‑of‑the‑box Tools run inside a sandbox?**
+**A:** Prebuilt Tools (like Search, RAG, AIGC, Payments) are purely API wrappers.
+Their logic executes on cloud services or third‑party platforms, and the local process only handles network requests.
+They do not alter system configurations, access local files, or spawn processes.
+Sandboxing is meant to isolate potentially risky operations (e.g., running untrusted scripts, executing system commands).
+Since these Tools conform to production safety requirements, we don’t recommend or support running them within a sandbox.
+If your use‑case needs to execute code that could impact the host environment, please follow sandbox integration patterns and create custom Tools designed for sandbox‑enabled engines.